 Matt, at 25, had done more that day than the rest of us will do in our lifetime, and Joel said something rather unexpected.
 He stated that he was "wrong" about the direction of one if his early products, CityDesk, which was a desktop content publishing/blogging system which Joel used to publish his own blog (and apparently still does).

 After reading Joel for years, and having been a former CityDesk user, I was

 a bit shocked to hear this as CityDesk has been quietly swept under the carpet.
 The last official "News" item about the product was an announcement about Vista support from 2006.
 About a year ago in his blog forum he basically admitted that CityDesk had been unofficially end-of-lifed.

-Inspired by Rands BoS talk on improv, or "talking shit" as he would say, as Jason started taking questions for Joel and Matt from Twitter, I fired off the following tweet which he read on the show:
+Inspired by Rands BoS talk on improv, or "talking shit" as he would say, as Jason started taking questions for Joel and Matt from Twitter, I fired off a tweet which he read on the show.

 In a post from earlier this month Joel describes Kathy Sierra's brilliant concept that your job as a software developer is to help your users to become awesome.
 To take it one step further, the job of any company is to help their customers be awesome.
 Then the focus of Fog Creek is clear to Joel: "It's all about helping software developers be awesome at making software."